Diseases & Conditions : Pediatric Arthritis and Other Rheumatic Diseases

 Always consult your child's doctor before beginning any exercise program for your child.
 A physical therapist and/or an occupational therapist may be involved in your child's care to assist in exercise and therapy.

 Diet and weight management and rheumatic diseases

 Researchers do not yet fully understand the role of diet and nutrition in rheumatic diseases.
 Studies are underway to examine the effects of food, weight, and nutrition on the disease.
 However, the Arthritis Foundation recommends the following dietary guidelines for children with pediatric arthritis and other rheumatic diseases:

-By helping your child maintain a healthy weight, there is reduced strain placed on his/her weight-bearing joints, such as the knees and hips.
+Weight.
+By helping your child maintain a healthy weight, there is reduced strain placed on his or her weight-bearing joints, such as the knees and hips.
 A nutritionist should be involved in managing your child's nutritional status.

 Psychosocial management of rheumatic diseases

 Living with chronic pain and fatigue may leave your child feeling depressed and less able to cope with the pain.
 A cycle of pain, depression, and stress may keep a child from living his or her life to the fullest.
 Managing pain in a positive manner and taking charge can help break such a cycle.
 Part of proper pain management involves making sure your child is getting plenty of rest to preserve energy, including: